-PASSIONATE as I was about neuroscience, I found myself getting frustrated with failed experiments, the grant application merry-go-round, and the unbearable slowness of the academic publication process (how was the world going to learn about science via academic journals?).
-I preferred chatting about my research with public tour groups, teaching medical students, and writing for online science Q&A forums (back in the olden days before social media!).
+PASSIONATE as I was about neuroscience, I found myself getting frustrated with failed experiments (damn those biological systems), competing for research grants, and the unbearable sloooowness of the academic publication process (how was the world going to learn about science via journals??).
+I much preferred chatting about my research with public tour groups, teaching medical students, and writing for online science Q&A forums (back in the olden days before social media!).

-After much soul-searching I decided to put down the pipette, hang up my lab coat, and follow my passion of writing and talking about science and medicine.
+After much soul-searching I decided to listen to my heart.
+I worked up the courage to hang up my lab coat and follow my passion of writing and talking about science and medicine.